 The benefits of involving stakeholders early in user testing

 Collaborating with stakeholders and team members from the early stages of the user testing process is highly beneficial for many reasons.
-It’s an opportunity to increase stakeholders’ commitment to acting upon findings, identify the right research needs, and empower all team members to make informed, user-centered decisions.
+It’s an opportunity to increase the internal value of UX research, improve stakeholders’ commitment to acting upon findings, identify the right research needs, and empower all team members to make informed, user-centered decisions.

 Get stakeholder buy-in